nancykaim/SMART-PLANT-POT/README.md

 **Conclusion:**
 The Smart Plant Pot improves water conservation and plant care by providing real-time feedback on soil moisture.
 This project advances sustainable practices and supports environmental consciousness through innovative technology.

----

-Feel free to adjust or expand upon any sections as needed!